dymmond/edgy/docs/permissions/passwords.md

 This can be automatized via providing a tuple of two string elements.
 If they match the check is assumed to be successful and the password processing is continued otherwise an exception is raised.

 Sometimes the password should be checked again before mangling.
-This can be done via the non-field `<fieldname>_original`.
+This can be done via the `<fieldname>_original` attribute.
+Despite it is a field it is excluded from serialization and has no column, so the password stays secure.
-It is added by default when providing the `derive_fn` parameter but can be explicitly set via `keep_original`.
+This field is added by default when providing the `derive_fn` parameter but can be explicitly set via `keep_original`.
 There is one limitation: after a successful `load`, `insert` or `update`, this includes a successful save, the pseudo-field is blanked with
 None.
 This means a different flow has to be used: